Average Cost Inventory Method: Definition, Formula & Method

 Product batches ought to match the amount

-Should the amount of your inventory items per batch be inconsistent, there will be a variation of costs assigned to each product.
+Should the number of your inventory items per batch be inconsistent, there will be a variation of costs assigned to each product.
 This leads to inaccurate cost values.

 Combining the cost and pricing strategy to determine the selling cost will not be a good idea.
 This is because each new purchase comes at a different rate than the previous one, changing the sales price.
 Such changes may not sit well with your customers, and it will also make it hard for you to create quotations for prospective clients.